Gov. Tim Walz to convene third special session of the summer starting Wednesday

 “As we navigate one of the most difficult periods in our state’s history, the need for support from our federal partners is more important than ever,” Walz said in a news release.

-Walz and DFL allies have asserted that the peacetime emergency is needed to quickly provide COVID-19 relief, to meet a state goal of testing all asymptomatic people and to provide economic stability for those in need.
+Walz and DFL allies have asserted that the peacetime emergency powers are needed to quickly provide COVID-19 relief, to meet state goals on testing and to provide economic stability for those in need.

 But Republican lawmakers have sought to limit the governor’s powers, resulting in multiple lawsuits in state and federal court.